elastic/examples/ELK_NGINX-json/README.md

-### Getting Started with ELK for NGINX (JSON) Logs
+### Getting Started with Elastic Stack for NGINX (JSON) Logs
-This **Getting Started with ELK** example provides sample files to ingest, analyze & visualize **NGINX access logs** using the ELK stack, i.e. Elasticsearch, Logstash and Kibana.
+This **Getting Started with Elastic Stack** example provides sample files to ingest, analyze & visualize **NGINX access logs** using the Elastic Stack.
 This example uses JSON formatted version of Nginx logs.
 The NGINX `log format` entry used to generate these logs is shown in  Download section below.

 ##### WARNING: NGINX uses \xXX to encode some characters.
 The resulting "JSON" string is not valid (the JSON standard specifies \u00XX) and in Logstash you will get a json parse error for the invalid JSON string.
 It only happens when any variables e.g. $http_user_agent contain characters that NGINX will escape e.g. backslash or reverse solidus.